ianmcburnie/bones/README.md

 An infotip is expanded and visible on click event of host element.

-Infotip is a specific type of [flyout](#user-content-flyout).
+Infotip is a specific type of [popover](#user-content-popover).
 The markup becomes a little more convoluted due to the presence of a visual "pointer".
 This additional markup allows enough hooks for styling & masking with CSS.

 ```html
 <span class="infotip">